Khaleda Zia: Premiership

-First term
+First premiership (1991–1996)

-A neutral caretaker government in Bangladesh oversaw elections on 27 February 1991, following eight years of Ershad's presidency.
-BNP won 140 seats – 11 short of a simple majority.
+A neutral interim government oversaw general elections on 27 February 1991.
+The BNP won 140 seats;– 11 short of a simple majority.
 Zia was sworn in as the country's first female prime minister on 20 March 1991 with the support of a majority of the deputies in parliament.
-The acting president, Shahabuddin Ahmed, granted Zia nearly all the powers that were vested in the president at the time, effectively returning Bangladesh to a parliamentary system.
-With a unanimous vote, the parliament passed the 12th amendment to the constitution in August 1991, formally ending 16 years of presidential rule.
+With a unanimous vote, the parliament passed the 12th amendment to the constitution in August 1991, formally ending 16 years of presidential rule and returning Bangladesh to a parliamentary system.